DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

   }
 ```

-And that's it!
-Three.js is now aware we want our shader to be supplied with
+Three.js is now aware we want our shader to be supplied with light data.
+We can
-light information.
-We can modify the shader as well:
+modify the shader as well:

 _cloud.frag.glsl_